 Who named it?
 Francis Mojica is the molecular biologist who discovered the short repetitive sequences and gave them the marbles-in-your-mouth acronym CRISPR.
 The name makes sense, though.
 Some sequences cluster together and repeat at somewhat regular intervals throughout a genome.

 They also have a curious kind of “spelling.”
 The short sequences are palindromes; they read the same backward and forwards.
 Mojica suspected the repeats must have important functions.
 But what exactly?
 After years of research, in 2005, he published his discovery:

 “This is an immune system.
 This is an adaptive immune system!”

-Mojica anticipated his research would spark biotech innovations, and that’s where genome engineers Jennifer Doudna and Emmanuelle Charpentier jumped in.
-They reprogrammed the CRISPR mechanism in bacteria as a gene-editing tool.
-Doudna and Charpentier received the 2020 Noble Prize in Chemistry for their breakthrough work.
+Mojica anticipated his research would spark biotech innovations, and that’s the contribution genome engineers Jennifer Doudna and Emmanuelle Charpentier made.
+They reprogrammed the CRISPR mechanism in bacteria to use as a gene-editing tool.

 CRISPR and the Nobel Prize!
 Jennifer and Emmanuelle shared the 2020 Noble Prize in Chemistry for their “co-development of a method for genome editing.”
 You can listen to Jennifer’s Nobel Lecture, “The Chemistry of CRISPR: Editing the Code of Life,” and read an explanation of the “genetic scissors” on the Nobel website.

 What does CRISPR look like?
 The black and white photos (below) are near-atomic resolution snapshots.
 The fuzzy image of tiny gray shapes on the left shows thousands of CRISPR molecules seen through a cryo-electron microscope.